justinkelly/Alma-title-match/README.md

 ## Title matching

 Given that not all electronic records have ISBNs (or the correct ISBNs) you can also analyse for duplicates based on title.
 As many electronic record are catalogued differenently titles may be slightly different.
-We cater for this siutation by stripping all punctional, extra formatting and lower case the result then checking against only the first 50 characters
+We cater for this siutation by stripping all punctional, extra formatting and lower case the result then checking against only the first 50 characters.
+Also to narrow the results we are excluding records that already match on ISBN.

 Here is a sample result